This many people can’t be wrong!

-“Traffiks” have to be a completely independent store, which means we can’t buy cigarettes in supermarkets.
+“Traffiks” have to be completely independent stores, which means we can’t buy cigarettes in supermarkets.
 There is no limit to their sizes or their locations, as long as two aren’t closer to each other than 200 meters.

 What’s inside is what matters

-E-cigarette lovers are in a better position, as e-cigarettes, liquids or any other smoke imitating methods can be bought not only in tobacco stores but stores that are specified in them.
+E-cigarette lovers are in a better position, as e-cigarettes, liquids or any other smoke imitating methods can be bought not just in tobacco stores but in stores that specialize in tobacco.

-If we don’t want to waste time looking for tobacco stores, and would like to bring our kit from home with ourselves, it’s good to remember, that in EU countries the maximum tobacco you can bring in is 1 kg, or four cartons of cigarettes.
+If we don’t want to waste time looking for tobacco stores, and would like to bring our kit from home, it’s good to remember that in EU countries the maximum tobacco you can bring in is 1 kg or four cartons of cigarettes.
 In E-cigarette liquid it’s 300 ml.